Free: Healthy Freezer Meals Recipe EbookGet It Now

 This easy homemade spicy mayo recipe is one of my favorite Asian condiments — you can use it in so many ways!
 The most common reason people make it is to have spicy mayo for sushi (I prefer my sushi without rice, but it’s great for regular, too).
 Don’t stop there, though… spicy mayonnaise is also delicious with poke bowls, stir fry, cauliflower rice, kani salad, sandwiches (I use keto bread), and many other things.
 Use it anywhere that needs a little spice!

-You’ll want to learn how to make this sriracha mayo at home ASAP, because you’re about to start putting it on everything. 😉
+You’ll want to learn how to make this spicy mayo at home ASAP, because you’re about to start putting it on everything. 😉